GSP Stadium: History

 It's the only stadium in Cyprus build only for track & field games.
 In addition with the hotel, it provides a full training centre solution for athletes all over the world.
 During the Athens 2004 Olympic Games, many athletes from different countries used the stadium for training.

 The GSP Stadium hosted all home matches of Anorthosis Famagusta's 2008–09 UEFA Champions League group stage campaign and all APOEL's 2009–10 UEFA Champions League group stage home matches.
 Two years later, it hosted all APOEL's home matches in the club's surprising run to the quarter-finals of the 2011–12 UEFA Champions League.
 Also, it hosted again all APOEL's home matches in their third participation in the 2014–15 UEFA Champions League group stages.
 All matches were sold out by APOEL's fans.

 The GSP Stadium also hosted AEK Larnaca's 2011–12 UEFA Europa League group stage matches, AEL Limassol's 2012–13 UEFA Europa League group stage matches, APOEL's and Apollon Limassol's 2013–14 UEFA Europa League group stage matches, Apollon's 2014–15 UEFA Europa League group stage matches and APOEL's 2015–16 group stage matches.
 The GSP Stadium also hosted all APOEL's home matches in the club's impressive run to the last 16 of the 2016–17 UEFA Europa League.

 Due to Maidan Revolution in Kyiv and after UEFA's decision, the GSP Stadium hosted the 2013–14 UEFA Europa League round of 32 match between Dynamo Kyiv and Valencia CF on 20 February 2014, which ended in 0–2 Valencia win.

-In the 2016–17 domestic league season, tenants APOEL drew the highest average home attendance (7,126).
+In the 2003–04 domestic league season, tenants Omonia drew the highest average home attendance (11,003).